21Sandesh/Performance-Analysis-of-Sorting-Algorithms---Graphical-Representation/README.md

 | Insertion Sort  | O(n)           | O(n^2)         | O(n^2)         | O(1)      | Yes            | Build sorted sequence       |
 | Heap Sort       | O(nlogn)       | O(nlogn)       | O(nlogn)       | O(1)      | No             | Partitioning                |

-1. **Merge Sort**
+## Overview

+### 1. Merge Sort

-Description: Merge Sort is a divide-and-conquer algorithm that recursively divides the input array into halves, sorts each half, and then merges the sorted halves to produce a sorted array.
+**Description:** Merge Sort is a divide-and-conquer algorithm that recursively divides the input array into halves, sorts each half, and then merges the sorted halves to produce a sorted array.

-Time Complexity: O(n log n) for all cases (best, average, and worst).
+**Time Complexity:** O(n log n) for all cases (best, average, and worst).

-Space Complexity: O(n) additional space for the merge process.
+**Space Complexity:** O(n) additional space for the merge process.

-2. **Bubble Sort**
+---

+### 2. Bubble Sort

-Description: Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+**Description:** Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 The pass through the list is repeated until the list is sorted.

-Time Complexity: O(n^2) for worst and average cases, O(n) for the best case (when the list is already sorted).
+**Time Complexity:** O(n^2) for worst and average cases, O(n) for the best case (when the list is already sorted).

-Space Complexity: O(1) as it doesn't require additional space.
+**Space Complexity:** O(1) as it doesn't require additional space.

-3. **Selection Sort**
+---

+### 3. Selection Sort

-Description: Selection Sort is an in-place comparison sorting algorithm.
+**Description:** Selection Sort is an in-place comparison sorting algorithm.
 It divides the input list into a sorted and an unsorted region.
 In each iteration, the smallest (or largest) element from the unsorted region is selected and swapped with the first element of the unsorted region.

-Time Complexity: O(n^2) for all cases.
+**Time Complexity:** O(n^2) for all cases.

-Space Complexity: O(1) as it doesn't require additional space.
+**Space Complexity:** O(1) as it doesn't require additional space.

-4. **Insertion Sort**
+---

+### 4. Insertion Sort

-Description: Insertion Sort is a simple sorting algorithm that builds the final sorted array one item at a time.
+**Description:** Insertion Sort is a simple sorting algorithm that builds the final sorted array one item at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
 However, it has advantages for small lists or lists that are mostly sorted.

-Time Complexity: O(n^2) for worst and average cases, O(n) for the best case (when the list is almost sorted).
+**Time Complexity:** O(n^2) for worst and average cases, O(n) for the best case (when the list is almost sorted).

-Space Complexity: O(1) as it doesn't require additional space.
+**Space Complexity:** O(1) as it doesn't require additional space.

 ## Project Structure